Connect to Lakehouse Using the Command Line Client

 Running SQL Commands

-After a successful connection, you can execute Lakehouse SQL commands in the command line client.
-Here are some examples of SQL commands:
+After a successful connection, you can execute Lakehouse SQL commands in the command line client:

 Exit Client